alexbosworth/ln-service/README.md

 - Edit `~/.bash_profile`
 - `$ . ~/.bash_profile` in the window you are running the service from

-### Running REST API
+Run the service:

-    $ npm start
+    npm start

-### Making HTTP requests to the REST API
+### REST API

-`ln-service` uses Basic Authentication currently.
+Authentication is with Basic Authentication.
 Make sure that the request has an authorization header that contains Base64 encoded credentials.

-Basic example of an authorization header -

     Authorization: Basic {{TOKEN_GOES_HERE_WITHOUT_BRACES}}

-To generate the Base64 encoded credentials in Chrome for example in the console you can -
+To generate the Base64 encoded credentials in Chrome for example in the console you can:

     > let username = 'test';
     // username can be anything.
     > let password = '1m5secret4F';
-    // password must match the LNSERVICE_SECRET_KEY in your environment variables.
+    // password must match the LNSERVICE_SECRET_KEY in your env variables.
     > btoa(`${username}:${password}`);
     // dGVzdDoxbTVlY3JldDRG

 And then set the value of the Authorization header to the returned value `dGVzdDoxbTVlY3JldDRG`.

-And copy the result as the token in the above example
+Copy the result as the token in the above example.

-### Running the tests
+## Tests

+Unit tests:

     $ npm test

-#### Integration Tests
+Integration tests:

 btcd and lnd are required to execute the integration tests.

-    $ tap test/integration/*.js
+    $ npm run integration-tests